What is the European Green Deal?

 • A 55% reduction in greenhouse gas emissions from cars by 2030 (50% for light commercial vehicles)

-• The ban on the sale of new combustion cars from 2035.
+• The ban on the sale of new thermal cars from 2035.

-In addition, the European Union seeks to promote sustainable mobility : use of low-emission vehicles, development of electrification and charging infrastructures, reform of the carbon market by extending its field of application to private road transport in particular, etc.
+The European Union is also seeking to promote sustainable mobility: use of low-emission vehicles, development of electrification and recharging infrastructure, reform of the carbon market by extending its scope to private road transport, etc.

-The freight transport sector is also affected.
-According to the European Environment Agency (EEA) in 2020 this sector is responsible for 9% of French GHG emissions (which corresponds to 40 million tons of CO2 equivalent).
+The freight transport sector is also concerned.
+According to the European Environment Agency (EEA) in 2020, this sector is responsible for 9% of French greenhouse gas emissions (which corresponds to 40 million tonnes of CO2 equivalent).

-A proposal from the European Commission aims to rreduce GHG emissions from heavy trucks by 45% by 2030 to reach 90% by 2040.
-To achieve this, the EU intends to activate several decarbonization levers: redefinition of the energy mix in this sector, a strong modal shift from road freight to rail and inland waterway, improvement of the occupancy rate through the sharing and optimization of loads, support and optimization of loads, support and training of workers and the establishment of “decarbonization effort” certifications.
+A proposal from the European Commission aims to reduce greenhouse gas emissions from heavy goods vehicles by 45% by 2030 to reach 90% by 2040.
+To achieve this, the EU plans to activate several decarbonisation levers: redefinition of the energy mix of this sector, strong modal shift of road freight to rail and waterways, improvement of the fill rate through the pooling and optimisation of loads, support and training of workers and implementation of "decarbonisation effort" certifications.

-The Green Deal also foresees a profound transformation of the aviation sector by encouraging the development of sustainable biofuels and investing in research.
-The RefuelEU Aviation proposal establishes new rules requiring fuel suppliers to provide a minimum portion of sustainable aviation fuels to be mixed with kerosene: 2% minimum by 2025 and 70% by 2050.
+The Green Deal also provides for a profound transformation of the aviation sector by encouraging the development of sustainable biofuels and investing in research.
+The ReFuelEU Aviation proposal establishes new rules requiring fuel suppliers to provide a minimum share of sustainable aviation fuels to be blended with kerosene: at least 2% by 2025 and 70% by 2050.

-The Green Deal also proposes a carbon price for the aviation sector, which was previously exempt (just like the shipping sector, which should also be concerned).
+The Green Deal also proposes carbon pricing for the aviation sector, which was previously exempted (as was the navigation sector, which should also be affected).

-Starting a clean “3rd industrial revolution” by focusing on innovation
+Launch a "3rd clean industrial revolution" by betting on innovation

-The Green Deal calls for the transformation of the industrial sector by encouraging innovation and investing in clean technologies.
+The Green Deal provides for the transformation of the industrial sector by encouraging innovation and investing in clean technologies.

-The European Union therefore sees an ecological emergency. the opportunity to develop new markets while creating numerous green jobs.
-For example, it wants to create 160,000 additional green jobs in the construction sector by 2030.
+The European Union therefore sees in the ecological emergency the opportunity to develop new markets while creating many green jobs.
+For example, it aims to create 160,000 additional green jobs in the construction sector by 2030.

 The expected transformations in all economic sectors will profoundly change the face of the European economic fabric.
 Some activities will disappear, others on the contrary will be widely encouraged.
-Overall, all sectors will be subject to profound decarbonization and some highly polluting sectors such as the automotive sector or heavy industry (cement, steel, etc.) are in danger of being transformed: development of battery factories for the electrification of the car fleet, modification of production processes towards carbon-neutral technologies, etc...
+Overall, all sectors will be subject to profound decarbonisation and some very polluting sectors such as the automotive or heavy industry (cement, steel, etc.) risk being transformed: development of battery factories for the electrification of the automotive fleet, modification of production processes towards carbon-neutral technologies, etc...

-The green taxonomy is a tool created by the EU for the classification of economic activities that have a favorable impact on the environment.
-Objective: to direct European Union investments towards activities considered sustainable!
-On December 31, 2021, the European Commission proposed a new classification integrating gas and nuclear, two controversial sectors.
-After much debate, Parliament finally took the view that Nuclear and gas could be included in the green taxonomy.
+The green taxonomy is a tool created by the EU to classify economic activities with a favourable impact on the environment.
+Objective: to direct the investments of the European Union towards activities considered sustainable!
+On 31 December 2021, the European Commission proposed a new classification integrating gas and nuclear, two controversial sectors.
+After numerous debates, the Parliament finally considered that nuclear and gas could be included in the green taxonomy.

-Bringing nature back into our lives: protecting biodiversity and health!
+Bring nature back into our lives: protect biodiversity and health!

-World Wildlife Fund (WWF) released A report in 2022 which warns of the fall in biodiversity at the global level: loss of 70% of vertebrates in the last 50 years and nearly a million species threatened with extinction in the coming years.
-Europe is not spared, insect populations are collapsing and the number of birds has fallen by 25% in 40 years.
-In this context of crisis, the European Union has launched its biodiversity strategy entitled “Bringing nature back into our lives”.
+World Wildlife Fund (WWF) published a report in 2022 warning of the decline in biodiversity worldwide: 70% loss of vertebrates in 50 years and nearly a million species threatened with extinction in the coming years.
+Europe is not spared, insect populations are collapsing and the number of birds has decreased by 25% in 40 years.
+In this context of crisis, the European Union has launched its biodiversity strategy entitled "Bringing nature back into our lives".
 It was adopted by the European Parliament in 2021.

-To capture and store carbon quickly and cheaply, the European Union's strategy consists in maintaining or restoring natural areas (soils, forests, wetlands, peatlands, etc.) and biodiversity as much as possible.
-The European Union is investing in solutions based on the preservation of nature.
-For example, it is the European LIFE Fund that finances the Life Anthropofens program in Hauts-de-France and Wallonia to restore peatlands.
+To capture and store carbon quickly and at low cost, the European Union's strategy is to preserve or restore natural spaces (soils, forests, wetlands, peatlands, etc.) and biodiversity to the maximum.
+The European Union is investing in nature-based solutions.
+For example, it is the European LIFE Fund that finances the Life Anthropofens program in the Hauts-de-France and Wallonia to restore peatlands.

-With regard to agriculture, the Green Deal wants, through its “From farm to table” system, encourage the transition to sustainable agricultural practices maintaining soil and health such as organic farming, agroecology, reducing the use of pesticides.
+Regarding agriculture, the Green Deal aims to encourage the transition to sustainable agricultural practices through its “Farm to Fork” initiative, preserving soils and health, such as organic farming, agroecology, and reducing the use of pesticides.

-The European Green Deal is a real opportunity to reorient the Common Agricultural Policy (CAP) representing 1/3 of the EU budget towards a policy that can meet the objectives of the Green Deal.
+The European Green Deal represents a real opportunity to reorient the Common Agricultural Policy (CAP), which accounts for ⅓ of the EU budget, towards a policy that can meet the objectives of the Green Deal.

-Even though the new 2023-2027 CAP, which came into force on 1 January 2023, was supposed to be an essential element of the agricultural component of the Green Deal (and even the main tool allowing this sector to achieve the objectives), it is clear that its impact is widely contested by NGOs and many specialists who criticise its lack of environmental ambition.
+Even though the new CAP 2023-2027, which came into force on January 1, 2023, was supposed to be a key element of the agricultural component of the Green Deal (and even the main tool for this sector to achieve the objectives), it must be acknowledged that its impact is widely contested by NGOs and many experts who criticize its lack of environmental ambition.

 The European Green Deal 4 years after its launch: where do we stand?

-The Green Deal is progressing!
+The Green Deal is making progress!
 Focus on concrete advances

-The Green Deal is progressing, especially in the last two years!
-Over 50 guidelines have been reformed and it continues to be expanded over time.
+The Green Deal is making progress, especially in the last two years!
+More than 50 directives have been reformed and it continues to be expanded over time.

 Here are some of the most significant legislative advances:

-• Reforming and strengthening the Community carbon market : the platform for trading GHG emissions quotas (The Emissions Trading System 1 or ETS1) is becoming even more restrictive and its field of application is extended to the aviation and maritime sectors.
-A second carbon market, this time impacting individuals (for road fuel and heating) will be implemented from 2027.
+• Reform and strengthening of the community carbon market: the platform for trading greenhouse gas emission quotas (the Emissions Trading System 1 or ETS1) becomes even more stringent and its scope is extended to the aviation and maritime sectors.
+A second carbon market impacting individuals (for road fuel and heating) will be implemented from 2027.

-• Creation of a carbon border tax : last April, MEPs voted in favor of a “carbon tax”, also called the “carbon border adjustment mechanism” (MACF).
-The aim is to penalize industrial imports whose production emits a high CO2 emission (aluminium, cement, steel, etc.) and to ensure the competitiveness of European manufacturers by raising the carbon price.
+• Creation of a carbon border tax: the European deputies voted last April in favor of a “carbon tax” also called “carbon border adjustment mechanism” (CBAM).
+The aim is to penalize industrial imports whose production is highly CO2-emitting (aluminum, cement, steel, etc.) and to ensure the competitiveness of European industrialists by increasing the price of carbon.
 The mechanism will come into force definitively in 2026.

-• Creation of a Social Climate Fund as early as 2026 : this Fund, endowed with nearly 87 billion euros, will make it possible to help the most vulnerable to join this energy transition without suffering too much from it.
-Integrating the private road transport sector and the housing sector into the European carbon market risks hitting the least well-off households hard and increasing social inequalities.
-To rectify this, the Social Fund will in particular be able to help finance the purchase of an electric vehicle or the renovation of the homes of people strongly affected by the rise in the price of fossil fuels.
-It is also expected that this Fund will help finance the development of charging infrastructures and public transport over the longer term.
+• Creation of a Social Climate Fund from 2026: this Fund, endowed with nearly 87 billion euros, will help the most vulnerable to engage in this energy transition without suffering too much from it.
+The fact of integrating the private road transport sector and the housing sector into the European carbon market risks hitting the least affluent households hard and increasing social inequalities.
+To rectify this, the Social Fund can in particular help finance the purchase of an electric vehicle or the renovation of the housing of people strongly affected by the rise in the price of fossil energies.
+It is also planned that this Fund will help finance, in the longer term, the development of charging infrastructures and public transport.

-• Adoption of the first part of the “Adjustment to Objective 55” package in March 2023.
+• Adoption of the first part of the "Fit for 55" package in March 2023.
 Among the important advances:

-• The end of cars with internal combustion engines in 2035 is finally completed despite an initial blockade by Germany.
+• The end of thermal cars in 2035 is finally enacted despite an initial blockade by Germany.

-• Provisional agreement has been reached on the renewable energy directive aiming to increase the share of renewable energies in the EU's overall energy consumption to 42.5% by 2030 (almost double the current share).
+• A provisional agreement has been reached on the directive on renewable energies aiming to increase the share of renewable energies in the EU's overall energy consumption to 42.5% by 2030 (almost double the current share).

-Another important step forward, in February 2023, the EU launched The European Green Deal industrial plan entitled “A Green Deal Industrial Plan for the Era of Carbon Neutrality”.
+Another important advance, in February 2023, the EU launched the industrial plan of the European Green Deal entitled “A Green Deal Industrial Plan for the Climate Neutrality Era”.

-This plan is based on 4 pillars: Establishing a more flexible, clear and predictable legislative framework, simplifying and accelerating access to finance, improving the skills of workers in low-carbon innovations, and facilitating international cooperation.
+This plan is based on 4 pillars: Establishing a more flexible, clear and predictable legislative framework, simplifying and accelerating access to financing, improving the skills of workers in low-carbon innovations, facilitating international cooperation.

-All the advances are available on the European Commission's dedicated page.
+All the advances are available on the dedicated page of the European Commission.

-The Green Deal is an ambitious approach that requires close cooperation between the various Member States of the European Union and between the various institutions that make up the European Union.
-It is clear that finding a consensus at 27 is not an easy task!
+The Green Deal is an ambitious approach that requires close cooperation between the different Member States of the European Union and between the different institutions that make it up.
+It must be acknowledged that finding a consensus among 27 is no easy task!

 Here are some examples of blockages:

-• The revision of the Reach regulation on chemical substances came out of the Commission's work programme in 2023. due to the difficulties of the industrial sector in coping with rising energy prices.
+• The revision of the REACH regulation on chemical substances was removed from the Commission's work program in 2023 due to the difficulties of the industrial sector to cope with the rise in energy prices.

-• Measures to reduce pesticides are criticized because they would have too much impact for some Member States and the project is constantly being postponed.
-Because of these blockages, some believe that “the agricultural green deal will not take place”.
+• Measures to reduce pesticides are criticized as they would be too impactful for some Member States and the project continues to be postponed.
+Due to these blockages, some people believe that “the agricultural Green Deal will not happen”.

 • Germany initially blocked the text providing for the end of thermal cars.